 Igneous rocks recovered at Site U1575 are characterized by low unblocking temperatures (\sim 150°-450°C) and median destructive field values ranging \sim 5-125 mT.
-These unusually high coercivity values are likely caused by the presence of dendritic iron oxides (most likely titanomagnetite or titanomagnemite), which can exhibit strong magnetic anisotropy.
+These unusually high coercivity values are likely caused by the presence of dendritic iron oxides (most likely titanomagnetite or titanomaghemite), which can exhibit strong magnetic anisotropy.
 These phases were observed in thin sections of Hole U1575A igneous rocks.
 Thermal demagnetization of some discrete samples showed evidence of possible partial self-reversal of magnetization.
 All samples subjected to alternating field (AF) demagnetization displayed a drill string overprint that was typically removed by 20 mT before revealing a unidirectional origin-trending component.
 Magnetic inclinations obtained using principal component analysis from discrete samples agree well with inclinations associated with the 20 mT AF demagnetization step in SRM data acquired from archive-half section at corresponding depths.
 Nearly all measurements are of normal polarity, consistent with basement formation during the Cretaceous Normal Superchron (C34n).

-At Site U1575, interstitial water samples were analyzed for pH, alkalinity, major cation and anion concentrations, and trace element concentrations.
-An alkalinity maximum was identified at 15 mbsf.
-Slightly below this depth, at 25-30 mbsf, maxima for Ca, K, Sr, and Si and minima for Mg and Li concentrations were observed.
-These features are attributable to diageneses of biogenic carbonates and silica.
-A Mn reduction interval was found at the shallow depth of 10 mbsf.
-Because of the hiatus between Lithostratigraphic Units I and II, no signs of interaction between basaltic basement and Lithostratigraphic Unit I were observed, and profiles of many elemental concentrations remained uniform between 50 and 200 mbsf.
+At Site U1575, interstitial water (IW) samples were analyzed for pH, alkalinity, major cation and anion concentrations, and trace element concentrations.
+An alkalinity maximum is identified at 12 mbsf.
+Slightly below this depth, at 25-30 mbsf, maxima for pH, calcium, potassium, strontium, and silicon and minima for magnesium and lithium concentrations are observed.
+These features are attributable to diageneses of biogenic carbonates and silica in Lithostratigraphic Unit I. A manganese reduction interval is found at 1.5-10 mbsf, followed by a sulfate reduction interval at 10-50 mbsf.
+The peaks of phosphate and ammonium located at 1.5 and 50 mbsf, respectively, are consistent with the manganese and sulfate reduction zone.
+Because of the hiatus between Lithostratigraphic Units I and II, no signs of interaction between basaltic basement and Unit I are observed, and profiles of many elemental concentrations remain uniform between 50 and 200 mbsf.
 Sediment samples were also analyzed to determine the content of $CaCO_3$, total carbon, and total organic carbon.
-In Lithostratigraphic Unit I (dominantly nannofossil-foraminifera ooze), the $CaCO_3$ content ranges 93-98 wt%.
-In Lithostratigraphic Units II and III, the $CaCO_3$ content declines to 85 and 74 wt%, respectively.
-Methane concentrations measured from the headspace gas are at the atmospheric background level (lower than $2.0 \,\mu L/L$).
+In Unit I (dominantly nannofossil-foraminifera ooze), the $CaCO_3$ content ranges 93-98 wt%.
+In Units II and III (dominantly nannofossil-foraminifera chalk), the $CaCO_3$ content declines to 85 and 74 wt%, respectively.
+Methane concentrations measured from the head-space gas are at the atmospheric background level (lower than 2.0 μ L/L).